 <meta> element; compared to having the language level assurance of always getting a URL from the

-The following example demonstrates combining the two separate elements discussed in this article into one element with as a HTML native link.
+The following example demonstrates combining the two separate elements discussed in this article into one element with as an HTML native link.
 This is useful if you want to minimize the elements needed to express identical metadata labels or you want to minimize the document size.

 Unfortunately, the above example isn’t supported by either Facebook or Twitter who seem to use regex-parsing instead of RDFa parsing despite both pushing a HTML+RDFa vocabulary standard.
-The above example is supported by the Bing and Google Search who actually parses RDFa as RDFa.
+The above example is supported by the Bing and Google Search who parses RDFa as RDFa.

 The point of this article was to argue for using

 <link> elements to express URLs.
-I can’t really recommend that anyone change their Open Graph implementations to use them instead of
+I can’t recommend that anyone change their Open Graph implementations to use them instead of

 <meta> elements as that would probably cost you any benefit from including it in your documents.
 (Again due to the social platforms incredibly poor document parsers.)
-However, I’m hoping to have convinced you to not design your own metadata schemas or parser to be as stupid as Facebook’s.
+However, I’m hoping to have convinced you to not design your metadata schemas or parser to be as stupid as Facebook’s.